ForgeRock/ds-operator/README.md

 ## Directory Docker Image

 The deployed spec.image must work in concert with the operator.
 There are sample Dockerfiles in the ForgeOps project.
+You must use the most recent "mutable" ds image in https://github.com/ForgeRock/forgeops/tree/master/docker/ds/ds.

-Evaluation images have been built for you on gcr.io/forgeops-public/ds-idrepo.
+Evaluation images have been built for you on gcr.io/forgeops-public/ds.
 The [ds.yaml](hack/ds.yaml) Custom Resource references this image.

-Note that the operator is transitioning from Java keystores to the use of PEM secrets.
-This work has not yet been merged into ForgeOps.

-The operator assume the referenced image is built for purpose, and has all the required configuration, indexes and schema for your deployment.
+The entrypoint and behavior of the docker image is important.
+If you want to make changes please consult the README for the ds image in forgeops.

 ## Secrets

 The operator supports creating (some) secrets, or a bring-your-own secrets model.
-Currently the operator *CAN NOT* generate the keystore required for the directory service.
-Use [secret agent](https://github.com/ForgeRock/secret-agent) for that.
-If you have a ForgeOps deployment the secrets created for the existing directory service are compatible with the operator.

 The operator can generate random secrets for the `uid=admin` account, `cn=monitor` and application service accounts (for example - the AM CTS account).
 Refer to the annotated sample.

+Kubernetes cert-manager is the recommended way to generate PEM certificates for the directory deployment.
+The included sample in [hack/ds-kustomize/cert.yaml](hack/ds-kustomize/cert.yaml) creates certificates for the master and SSL keypairs.

+However, cert-manager is not a requirement.
+Any valid PEM certificates can be used for the directory deployment.
+For example, you could use `openssl` commands to generate the PEM keypairs.

+WARNING: It is _extremely_ important to backup the  master keypair.
+Directory data is encrypted using the master keypair, and if it is lost your directory data will be unrecoverable.

 ## Scheduling